 Hunter's Glen near the Kansas City Renaissance Festival main gate The Kansas City Renaissance Festival is a theme park sized fair in Bonner Springs, Kansas, with lots of food, shopping and fun entertainment.
-2008 is the 32nd year of the festival and this year's theme is " A Retelling of A Midsummer Night's Dream."
-The Kansas City Renaissance Festival has a cast of over 100 hundred costumed performers, supplemented by hundreds of costumed vendors, stage performers, and park guests who choose to wear garb and fill the 16 acre fair with the colors and sound.
+2022 is the 45th year of the festival.
+Each weekend has its own theme such as Swashbucklers & Sirens or Octoberfest.
+The Kansas City Renaissance Festival has a cast of 150 costumed performers, supplemented by hundreds of costumed vendors, stage performers, and park guests who choose to wear garb and fill the 16 acre fair with the colors and sound.
 Cheer while knights in armor duel on horseback to win the Queen's favor.
-Enjoy shows on 13 stages.
+Enjoy shows on 20 stages.
 Let your children try rides and games while you shop for crafts, jewelry, art and costumes in over 160 booths.
 The food isn't as exciting as it was when the festival was a benefit for the Art Institute of Kansas City (Missouri), but still compares favorably with the Kansas City area's other major attractions.
-The apple dumpling with ice cream and the turkey legs are among my favorites..
-In 2008 The Kansas City Renaissance Festival will run on Saturdays & Sundays from August 30 until October 13.
-The Renaissance Festival is also on open Labor Day and Columbus Day.
+The apple dumpling with ice cream and the turkey legs are among my favorites.
+In 2022, the Kansas City Renaissance Festival will run on Saturdays & Sundays from September 3 until October 16.
+The Renaissance Festival is also open on Labor Day and Indigenous People Day.
+Following the Festival, there may be a different event called the Phantom's Feaste.
 Allow a bare minimum of 3 hours to visit the Kansas City Renaissance Festival.
 Many visitors will spend most of the day.
-At any given time there may be dozen or more performances taking places at venues scattered through the Renaissance Festival grounds.
+At any given time there may be a dozen or more performances taking place at venues scattered throughout the Renaissance Festival grounds.
 One stage hosts nothing but back to back magic shows.
+In addition to food, drink, crafts and a few rides, there are other events taking place at the Renaissance Festival for additional fees.
+They include Royal Pub Crawl, Queen's Tea, Fairy Time Treats, Royal Wine Tasting, Royal Romance Package and Chocolate & Mead Tasting.
 Take 1-70 to K-7 (the Bonner Springs exit 224).
 Turn North for a few blocks, and banners & signs will lead you to the Festival Gates.
 The parking is free, and driving out from Kansas City, Missouri, there is no charge for that stretch of the Kansas Turnpike.
+There is a $10 admission charge for dogs and they must be registered with the Festival.

 KC Renaissance Festival website